 However, excessive use of mobile phones among teenagers does not always end in positive impacts.
 This phenomenon often develops into mobile phone addiction, where individuals have difficulty breaking away from using these devices.
 Mobile phone addiction in teenagers can disrupt life balance, affect productivity, and even create an imbalance in direct social interactions.
-Therefore, while technological developments provide significant benefits, Commented [JD4]: The results and discussion are still superficial and need deepening by comparing with previous studies so that the novelty of the research results can be seen, this is very important it is also important to understand and manage the psychological and behavioral impacts that may arise from uncontrolled mobile phone use among teenagers.
+Therefore, while technological developments provide significant benefits, it is also important to understand and manage the psychological and behavioral impacts that may arise from uncontrolled mobile phone use among teenagers.